What’s behind the market volatility in the UK?

 The rout in bonds and plunge in the pound ultimately led the BoE to take the extraordinary step of immediately purchasing gilts in order to ensure stability in the value of both the pound and UK government bonds, he said.
 Lin added that earlier this month, government leaders backtracked on some elements of the spending package, including scrapping plans for tax cuts for some of the wealthiest British citizens.
 However, UK markets have remained in turmoil, he said, especially due to recent statements by the BoE that it will have to stop buying bonds soon.
 “The UK central bank will eventually need to halt its bond purchases in order to control inflation, although some investors are now speculating whether the BoE could potentially buy bonds for a longer period of time than expected,” Lin remarked.

-Overall, the situation remains complex and fast-moving, he said, with the yield on the 10-year gilt edging down to around 4.2% as of market close on 13 October Investors should be prepared for additional volatility in UK markets, Lin stated, emphasising that amid all the turbulence, it’s important to stay disciplined.
-"Ultimately, in these uncertain times, I believe it's crucial for investors to stick to the plan they have in order to best weather these economic and market challenges," he remarked.
+Overall, the situation remains complex and fast-moving, he said, with the yield on the 10-year gilt edging down to around 4.2% as of market close on Oct.
+13. Investors should be prepared for additional volatility in UK markets, Lin stated, emphasizing that amid all the turbulence, it’s important to stay disciplined.
+“Ultimately, in these uncertain times, I believe it’s crucial for investors to stick to the plan they have in order to best weather these economic and market challenges,” he remarked.

 The importance of paying attention to investor sentiment

 Shifting his focus more globally, Lin said that beyond the turmoil in the UK, investors are also focused on the upcoming U.S. Federal Reserve (Fed) meeting in November.
 Markets are pricing in another jumbo-sized rate hike of 75 basis points, he noted, amid expectations for the central bank to continue its aggressive rate-hiking campaign.